 +856 (0) 21 267 777

 UNDP in Lao PDR works with the Government to build on the impressive progress in economic growth and poverty reduction that has been made over the past two decades.
-The proportion of poor people has dropped from 46 percent in 1992 to 27.6 percent of the population today and annual growth rates have averaged nearly 8% over the past 5-years.
+The proportion of poor people has dropped from 46 percent in 1992 to 27.6 percent of the population in 2008 and annual growth rates have averaged nearly 8% over the past 5-years.

 However, these achievements have been accompanied by widening gaps between rich and poor, women and men, ethnic groups, and residents of different regions of the country.
 Poverty and near-poverty remain widespread in rural areas, standing at nearly twice the rate of that in urban areas.
 Ensuring that growth is achieved with equity and benefits poor people is central to UNDP’s role in assisting the country with a smooth transition to middle-income status.